crlfe/ttt-docker/README.md

 Open a terminal in your `ttt-docker` directory and run:

-    docker build --tag crlfe/ttt-docker .
+    docker build --tag ttt-docker .

-To run the image, use the `docker run` command above.
+To run the custom image, use the `docker run` command above without `crlfe/`.

-To delete the image and revert to the prebuilt version:

-    docker image rm crlfe/ttt-docker